Undergraduate Tutorial Program

 Undergraduate Tutorial Program Services:

 Group tutoring currently operates on a “drop-in” basis via Zoom.
-Supported groups and corresponding courses include:
+Supported courses for Spring 2021 include:

-Students enrolled in these courses will have access to a Biology, Chemistry and/or Physics Tutoring Course on their Blackboard Courses homepage.
+Students enrolled in these courses will have access to a Biology, Chemistry, and/or Physics Tutoring Course on their Blackboard “My Courses” page.
 Students should follow the steps below to access our group tutoring hours:

 - Click on the appropriate Blackboard Tutoring course